SanduniManjula/StudentMarksAnalyzer/README.md

 ## Description

-A simple Haskell program that reads student marks from a CSV file, calculates total, average, and grade, and prints a ranked summary.
+This project builds a simple Haskell program that reads student marks from a CSV file and automatically calculates totals, averages, grades, and student rankings.
+It demonstrates how functional programming enables accurate, reliable, and maintainable data processing for real-world academic evaluation systems.

 ## How to Run